WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### onToggle

 A callback invoked when the state of the popover changes from open to closed and vice versa.

-Function receives a boolean as a parameter.
+The callback receives a boolean as a parameter.
 If `true`, the popover will open.
 If `false`, the popover will close.

 -   Type: `Function`
 -   Required: No